congaterori/hacker-browser-extension/README.md

 # hacker browser extension
 this is a demo for hacker browser extension v1.0
 ## How to change background or wallpaper?
+move your image to the folder of hacker browser extension

-to change background or wallpaper you need an image that have 24 bitmap right click to the image and click Properties
+to change background or wallpaper you need an image that have 24 bitmap

+right click to the image and click Properties

 you can see in the Details tab at the  Bit depth